medaliess/tic_tac_toe_Reainforcement_agent/README.md

 # Tic-Tac-Toe Game

 This project is a Python implementation of the classic Tic-Tac-Toe game.
-It includes various game agents, such as Monte Carlo, TD Zero, and TD Lambda, allowing you to play against different AI opponents.
+It includes various game reinforcement agents, such as Monte Carlo, TD Zero, and TD Lambda, allowing you to play against different AI opponents.

 ## Getting Started